 - Do use high-contrasting, bold primary colors.
 Learn more about which colors work best.

-- Do use large and bold text or crisp and large elements.
+- Do use large, bold text or crisp, large elements.
 Learn more about resolution and how to prepare your design previews.

 - Do choose the most adequate image translation options – graphic design or photo content to ensure the best color result.